 The ability to identify faces or read fingerprints is not yet widely used and has already been partially questioned as effective security methods.
 It turns out that even the fingerprint can be faked, just like you can trick FaceID with a face mask.

 3. Something you have

 It can be a FlashDrive plugged to a computer, a door opening card or other items that will allow you to authorize your access.
 But!
 At the same time, it is going to work with the phone in your pocket!
 Using the last solution, the user has to pass particular stages and in the end, receives a code via SMS.

 In comparison with other methods, this one is easy to implement as banks and tech companies have been using such solutions for a long time.
 What is also important, choosing this factor ensures that the device will always be close to the user (in his/her pocket/bag).

 How to plan data protection?

 Current development of technology allows us to implement a security system worthy of the White House, but we should always remember about its usability.
 The authentication method has to be adapted to the type of protected data and the level of their secrecy.
 Every regular user will be upset if you force him to go through a 5-steps control so that he can check e-mail.

 On the other hand, along with the development of technology, the possibilities of digital robbers also grow.
 Therefore it is worth taking into account the dangers of hiding in the network, properly secure yourself, but in a useful and intuitive way for the client.
 From this, among others, the popularity of text messages with code follows.

 SMSAPI introduces SMS Authenticator

-With reference to the data protection needs, we have prepared a service that will confirm user’s identity with an SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so-called SMS Verification).
-You just have to enter the number to be checked and SMSAPI will send the security code and check if it is correct.
+Regarding the data protection needs, we have prepared a service that will confirm user’s identity with an SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so-called SMS Verification).
+You have to enter the number to be checked, and SMSAPI will send the security code and check if it is correct.